ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 # Social hangouts

-We like to meet to have a beer or coffee and chat.
+We meet frequently to chat and have a beer or coffee.
 Usually, we do this at [Koerner's pub](https://www.koerners.ca/), which is on-campus, but sometimes we also meet in other places in Vancouver.
+We also have the #social channel on the UBC Statistics Slack for more sporadic events&mdash;don't forget to join.

 If you want to organize an event, shoot an email to the website administrator (see [about webpage](./about.html)) to add it to the calendar.
 And invite your friends!